gohugoio/hugo/content/developer-tools/syntax-highlighting.md

   <span style="color: #f92672">&lt;/div&gt;</span>
 <span style="color: #f92672">&lt;/section&gt;</span>
 ```
+{{% /output %}}

 ### Options

-Options to control highlighting can be added as a quoted, comma separated key-value list as the second argument in the shortcode.
-The example below will highlight as language `go` with inline line numbers, with line number 2 and 3 highlighted.
+Options for controlling highlighting can be added in the second argument as a quoted, comma-separated key-value list.
+The example below will syntax highlight in `go` with inline line numbers and line numbers 2 and 3 highlighted.

 ```
 {{</* highlight go "linenos=inline,hl_lines=2 3" */>}}